-Supported with funding from the federal Department of Health & Human Services (HHS), the Osborne Association of New York City launched ReFORM, an initiative designed to support fathers and father figures returning to their families after a period of incarceration.
+Supported with funding from the federal Department of Health & Human Services (HHS), the Osborne Association of New York City launched Prepare, an initiative designed to support fathers, father figures, and other parents returning to their families after a period of incarceration.
 Eligible participants complete four weeks of parenting education, relationship education, and job readiness training workshops before being placed into internships, subsidized employment and/or other training programs.
 Additional workshops on co-parenting are also available to participants and their partners.
-The Osborne Association selected the John Jay College Research and Evaluation Center to conduct a five-year evaluation of the ReFORM program in New York.
+The Osborne Association selected the John Jay College Research and Evaluation Center to conduct a five-year evaluation of the program in New York.
 The evaluation included in-depth interviews with program staff and program participants, surveys of program participants, repeated program observations, and ongoing analyses of administrative data about program operations and participant outcomes, including recidivism.

 $720,975 via Osborne Association of New York City from the Department of Health & Human Services (HHS)